-Is your church looking to increase engagement on its website?
-Even though your church might have a great looking website, if it’s not leading to meaningful user actions and meeting your church’s online goals then it’s not performing as well as it should be.
-Google rewards sites with high engagement by giving them a boost in search rankings.
-Additionally, the higher the engagement is on your church’s site, the more likely you’ll see an increase of new in-person visits to your church.
-In an effort to help churches increase their engagement online, Missional Marketing has recently rolled out a new service known as the Web Engagement Maximizer.
+Is your church looking to increase church website engagement?
+Even though your church might have a great-looking website, if it’s not leading to meaningful user actions and meeting your church’s online goals, then it’s not performing as well as it could be.
+There are quite a few reasons you should invest time and resources into optimizing your church’s engagement.
+For starters, Google rewards sites with high engagement by giving them a boost in search rankings.
+Additionally, the higher the engagement is on your church’s site, the more likely you’ll see an increase in new in-person visits to your church.
+To help churches increase their engagement online, Missional Marketing has recently rolled out a new service known as the Web Engagement Maximizer.
 In this blog, we’ll break down everything you need to know about engagement for your church’s site and how to improve it.

 What is Web Engagement?

-When a user is engaged with your site, they’ll take more actions that you find valuable.
-In turn, this leads to an increase of online conversions, or pre-defined goals you’ve set for users to complete, on your church’s website like clicking “Plan A Visit” or “Get Directions”.
+When church visitors are engaged with your site, they’ll take more actions that your church finds meaningful.
+In turn, this leads to an increase in online conversions.
+These conversions are usually predefined goals you’ve set for users to complete on your church’s website, like clicking “Plan A Visit” or “Get Directions.”
 Generally, when you have higher web engagement, you’ll also see an increase in in-person visits to your church.

 Why is Having High Engagement Important?

 Web engagement also impacts search rankings.
 If your site has strong web engagement, Google will reward your site by giving it a slight boost in search results.
 In contrast, if your site does not have good web engagement, it will be less likely to perform well in organic search results.
-Google recently announced that they are rolling out a new algorithm update in 2021 which will make web engagement even more important by focusing on-page experience.
-You can read all about the new algorithm update here.
+Google recently announced that they are rolling out a new algorithm update in 2021, making web engagement even more important by focusing on-page experience.
+You can read all about the latest algorithm update here.

 How Do I Know If My Church’s Website Has Poor Engagement?